-1 Scope of this Guidance Document
+1.1 Scope of this guidance document

-This guidance document is part of a group of documents, which are intended to support the Member States, and their Competent Authorities, in the consistent implementation throughout the Union of the allocation methodology for the fourth trading period of the EU ETS (post 2020), established by the Delegated Regulation of the Commission XX/XX on "Transitional Union-wide rules for harmonised free allocation of emission allowances pursuant to Article 10a of the EU ETS Directive" (FAR).
+This guidance document is part of a group of documents, which are intended to support the Member States1, and their Competent Authorities, in the consistent implementation throughout the Union of the allocation methodology for the second allocation period in Phase 4 of the EU ETS, following the revision of the EU ETS Directive2 and the Delegated Regulation of the Commission 2019/331 on "Transitional Union-wide rules for harmonised free allocation of emission allowances pursuant to Article 10a of the EU ETS Directive" (FAR)3, and the subsequent implementing acts.
 Guidance Document 1 on General Guidance to the Allocation Methodology provides an overview of the legislative background to the group of guidance documents.
-It also explains how the different Guidance Documents relate to each other and provides a glossary of important terminology used throughout the guidance.1
+It also explains how the different guidance documents relate to each other and provides a glossary of important terminology used throughout the guidance.

-The current Guidance Document provides guidance to Competent Authorities (CA) on how to allocate free allowances to installations which produce and consume waste gases and more generally on the allocation according to the process emissions subinstallation.
+The current guidance document provides guidance on how to allocate free allowances to installations which produce and consume waste gases and more generally on the allocation according to the process emissions sub-installation.